finnianr/Eiffel-Loop/doc/Contents.md

 * Allows standard XML documents (SVG, XHTML etc) to be turned into procedure calls with the addition of a single processing instruction.
 * Based on framework that allows flexible mapping of XML data to native Eiffel objects.
 Represent your XML data in Eiffel any way you want.
 The fact that you only need to include as much data as you need makes it much more efficient than a DOM based approach.
 * Deserialization (XML->Eiffel) uses declarative xpath to setter mapping arrays.
 Multi context mapping greatly simplifies deserialization of complex documents by eliminating the need for absolete XPaths.
 Instead a small number of XML contexts are defined and attribute mappings use relative xpaths.
-* Serialization (Eiffel->XML) uses [Evolicity](http://www.eiffel-loop.com/library/evolicity.html) the Eiffel Loop templating mini-language.
-Evolicity is similar to [Apache Velocity](http://velocity.apache.org/) but supports multi-context serialization.
+* Serialization (Eiffel->XML) uses [./library/evolicity.html Evolicity] the Eiffel Loop templating mini-language.
+Evolicity is similar to [http://velocity.apache.org/ Apache Velocity] but supports multi-context serialization.
 This greatly simplifies serialization of complex Eiffel structures.
 * Remotely accessible application components can be developed initially with a single threaded console test harness, and then later deployed on multi-threaded server with thread output and performance monitor.
 * A server GUI controls startup/shutdown and thread log output context switching in command console.
 Context switching has browser like navigation controls and allows you to easily monitor a large number of threads.
 * The server GUI monitors 11 different performance characteristics.

 **Demo Applications**

-Two demo applications are provided that do signal math including Fourier transformations based on Greg Lee's [Numeric Eiffel Library](https://teameiffel.blogspot.com/2006/04/greg-lees-numeric-eiffel-library.html).
+Two demo applications are provided that do signal math including Fourier transformations based on Greg Lee's [https://teameiffel.blogspot.com/2006/04/greg-lees-numeric-eiffel-library.html Numeric Eiffel Library].

-1. [signal-math.ecf](http://www.eiffel-loop.com/example/net/EROS/signal-math/signal-math.html) is a multi-mode command-line application with 2 client modes and 2 server-test modes.
+1. [./example/net/EROS/signal-math/signal-math.html signal-math.ecf] is a multi-mode command-line application with 2 client modes and 2 server-test modes.
-2. [signal-math-server.ecf](http://www.eiffel-loop.com/example/net/EROS/server/signal-math-server.html) performs the same calculations as the server mode of demo 1 but is multi-threaded and has a graphical user interface to control the thread logging context visible in terminal console.
+2. [./example/net/EROS/server/signal-math-server.html signal-math-server.ecf] performs the same calculations as the server mode of demo 1 but is multi-threaded and has a graphical user interface to control the thread logging context visible in terminal console.

 **Build Notes**

-When including the `eros.ecf` in your project it is necessary to define a custom variable `eros_server_enabled`.
-To build a server application set the value to `true`.
-To build a client application set value to `false`.
+When including the `eros.ecf' in your project it is necessary to define a custom variable `eros_server_enabled'.
+To build a server application set the value to `true'.
+To build a client application set value to `false'.
 ## Basic Networking Classes
 * Extensions for ISE network sockets.
 * Class to obtain the MAC address of network devices on both Windows and Linux.
 * Classes for managing HTTP cookies, query parameters, headers and status codes.
 ## Adobe Flash to Laabhair
 **Status:** No longer maintained

-Eiffel network interface to [Flash ActionScript objects](https://github.com/finnianr/Eiffel-Loop/blob/master/Flash_library/eiffel_loop/laabhair) used in the **Laabhair** digital signal processing framework.
-This framework allows you to create applications that process speech with a [Praat](http://www.fon.hum.uva.nl/praat) script in real time and create visual representations of the the data using Adobe Flash.
+Eiffel network interface to [https://github.com/finnianr/Eiffel-Loop/blob/master/Flash_library/eiffel_loop/laabhair Flash ActionScript objects] used in the **Laabhair** digital signal processing framework.
+This framework allows you to create applications that process speech with a [http://www.fon.hum.uva.nl/praat Praat] script in real time and create visual representations of the the data using Adobe Flash.
 Depends on the Eiffel-Loop Praat-script interface library.

 Developed on Windows XP SP2 with Flash Professional 8 IDE, EiffelStudio 6.1, VC++ 8.0 Express Edition.

-Laabhair was developed at the [Digital Media Centre at the Dublin Institute of Technology](https://arrow.dit.ie/dmc/)
+Laabhair was developed at the [https://arrow.dit.ie/dmc/ Digital Media Centre at the Dublin Institute of Technology]
 ## Amazon Instant Access API
-An Eiffel interface to the [Amazon Instant Access API](https://s3-us-west-2.amazonaws.com/dtg-docs/index.html).
+An Eiffel interface to the [https://s3-us-west-2.amazonaws.com/dtg-docs/index.html Amazon Instant Access API].
 This API enables third party vendors to fulfil orders for digital goods on the Amazon store.
 It enables One-time purchases but not subscriptions.
 It passes a basic test suite but has not yet been tested in production.
 ## FTP Client Services
 Classes providing

 * uploading of files to a server
 * managing server directory structure.
-* file synchronization using the [EL_CRC_32_SYNC_ITEM](http://www.eiffel-loop.com/library/network/base/transfer-sync/el_crc_32_sync_item.html) abstraction
+* file synchronization using the [$source EL_CRC_32_SYNC_ITEM] abstraction
 ## PayPal Payments Standard Button Manager API
-An Eiffel interface to the [PayPal Payments Standard Button Manager NVP HTTP API](https://developer.paypal.com/docs/classic/button-manager/integration-guide/).
+An Eiffel interface to the [https://developer.paypal.com/docs/classic/button-manager/integration-guide/ PayPal Payments Standard Button Manager NVP HTTP API].
 ## HTTP Client Services
 Classes for remotely interacting with a HTTP server.
 Supports the HTTP commands: POST, GET and HEAD.
 ## Fast CGI Servlets
-An implementation of the [Fast-CGI protocol](http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html) for creating single and multi-threaded HTTP servlet services.
+An implementation of the [http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html Fast-CGI protocol] for creating single and multi-threaded HTTP servlet services.
 ## Override of EiffelVision2
-Override of Eiffel Software's EiffelVision2 for use with [Eiffel-Loop Vision2 extensions](http://www.eiffel-loop.com/library/vision2-x.html)
+Override of Eiffel Software's EiffelVision2 for use with [./library/vision2-x.html Eiffel-Loop Vision2 extensions]
 ## Override of Eiffel2Java
-Override of Eiffel Software's [Eiffel2Java](https://www.eiffel.org/doc/solutions/Eiffel2Java) library for use with the [Eiffel-Loop Eiffel to Java](http://www.eiffel-loop.com/library/eiffel2java.html) library.
+Override of Eiffel Software's [https://www.eiffel.org/doc/solutions/Eiffel2Java Eiffel2Java] library for use with the [./library/eiffel2java.html  Eiffel-Loop Eiffel to Java] library.
 ## Eco-DB (Eiffel CHAIN Orientated Database)
 *Eco-DB* is an acronym for *Eiffel CHAIN Orientated Database*.
 This library allows the extension (by inheritance) of a container object inheriting the base class [CHAIN](https://www.eiffel.org/files/doc/static/18.01/libraries/base/chain_chart.html) so that it assumes many of the charateristics of a database table.